dergigi/dergigi.github.io/bitcoin/resources.md

 answer, because you have to understand the whole system on a pretty deep level to answer it.
 The following articles might help.

+- [Bitcoin Governance][bitcoin-governance] by Pierre Rochard
 - [Unpacking Bitcoin's Social Contract][social-contract] by Hasu
 - [Bitcoin Miners Beware: Invalid Blocks Need Not Apply][invalid-blocks] by StopAndDecrypt
 - [Why America Can’t Regulate Bitcoin][cant-regulate] by Beautyon

-Shameless plug: I explore the question of control (and censorability) in [Lesson 6][lesson-6] of [21lessons.com] and in [The Magic Dust of Cryptography][magic-dust].
+I explore the question of control (and censorability) in [Lesson 6][lesson-6] of [21lessons.com] and in [The Magic Dust of Cryptography][magic-dust].